Philosophy (PHIL)

 PHIL 3350 Philosophy of the Environment (3 credits)

-Philosophical inquiry into nature and our impact on it.
-Moral, scientific, and social problems posed by global environmental crises.
-Selected issues in value theory, ethics and aesthetics such asethical status of natural objects and systems, the morality of trade-offs between species, and the ethics of limiting consumption and population.
+Engages in philosophical inquiry into nature and its transformation by people, as well as the moral, scientific, and social problems posed by global environmental crises.
+Specific topics can include the status of natural objects and systems, the morality of trade-offs between species, the ethics of consumption, the connection between environmental degradation and illness, and the role of culture in demarcating the natural and the non-natural.

 Level of Study: Undergraduate